dcm4che/dcm4chee-arc-hl7cs/source/orm/inbound.rst

    is selected to specify Specific Character Set.
 If MSH-18 is absent, then `HL7 Default Character Set <https://dcm4chee-arc-cs.readthedocs.io/en/latest/networking/config/hl7Application.html#hl7defaultcharacterset>`_ is selected to specify Specific Character Set.

+.. [#Note16] If OBX:3.1 = "kg" and OBX:3.2 = "Body Weight", then OBX:5 is mapped to DICOM attribute Patient's Weight.
+   If OBX:3.1 = "m" and OBX:3.2 = "Body Height", then OBX:5 is mapped to DICOM attribute Patient's Size.